 “We were at the beach way too long yesterday, I think.
 Even I’m a little warm, not to mention every muscle in my body aches from windsurfing.
-I’m not used to using those muscles for soccer.”
+I don’t use those muscles for soccer.”

 “We should do something subdued today.
 The museum has some beautiful artifacts and local art,” she suggested, though she knew that wasn’t his thing.

 “Well, we have reservations for the on-property restaurant tonight so I’d like to stick close by.”
 He had planned this for months when he knew he’d get the time off for their anniversary.
 Her new red dress was perfect and his surprise would wait no longer.